cgiampalmo/twilio_android/README.md

     git read-tree --prefix=libs/name -u name/branch
     git commit -m "Subtree merged in name"

-#### How do I debug Conversations
+#### How do I debug Messenger

-If something goes wrong Conversations usually exposes very little information in the UI (other than the fact that something didn't work).
-However with adb (android debug bridge) you can squeeze some more information out of Conversations.
+If something goes wrong Messenger usually exposes very little information in the UI (other than the fact that something didn't work).
+However with adb (android debug bridge) you can squeeze some more information out of Messenger.
 These information are especially useful if you are experiencing trouble with your connection or with file transfer.